 When you have a new product coming out you’ll want to let your existing customers know.
-They’ve already bought from you once and trust you, so they may be interested in buying from you again.
+They’ve already bought from you once and trust you so they may be interested in buying from you again.
 If you’ve only ever sold on the Mac App Store you have no details for any of your customers.
 When you sell directly you can simply email them and say “Hey, we know you bought X and we’d love you to check out Y, you’ll even get 20% off because you’ve purchased from us before”.
 This is a big deal.

 Here’s another example, when App Store customers email me asking for a refund I have to say “I’m really sorry but you’ll need to contact Apple directly, we can’t issue refunds”.
-However, Apple does’t always give refunds, and this often results in unhappy customers and bad App Store reviews.
+However, Apple doesn’t always give refunds, and this often results in unhappy customers and bad App Store reviews.

 When someone has purchased an app directly from Realmac and contacts me for a refund I can say “No problem, I’ll do that for you right away!”.
 When you can give someone great service, even if it is for a refund then they are much more likely to recommend or buy from you again in the future.

 The advantages of selling directly are overwhelmingly positive.
-If you’re trying to build a sustainable business then you need to know your customers and selling directly to them is one of the best way to do this.
+If you’re trying to build a sustainable business then you need to know your customers and selling directly to them is one of the best ways to do this.

 I’m not suggesting you pull out of the Mac App Store and only sell direct, I’m recommending you sell in as many places as possible.
 The more channels you use to reach potential customers, the more revenue you’ll generate.
 If your app is only available on the Mac App Store, you’ll only ever be able to reach Mac App Store customers.